yantavares/rust-book-notes/13-functional-features/README.md

 - Producing new iterators with modified sequences, such as applying a transformation to each element.

 Creating custom iterators involves implementing the `Iterator` trait and its `next` method, enabling the use of all iterator methods like `map`, `filter`, `collect`, etc.

+Iterators are zero-cost abstractions, meaning that the performance of using iterators is equivalent to writing the equivalent code by hand.
+This is due to Rust's powerful inlining and optimization capabilities.